kfkonrad/workspace-change-directory/README.md

 `wcd` also supports ignoring directories.
 To do so create an empty file called `.wcdignore` in the directory you wish to ignore.
 This directory and any subdirectories won't be listed in completions and can't be `cd`d into with `wcd`.

+Use the `--no-ignore` flag (or its short form `-u`) to bypass `.wcdignore` files and search in all directories, including those that would normally be ignored.

 ### Examples